juxor/afaq/markdown/secJ5.md

 civic level and is consciously posed against the state."_ [**Op.
 Cit.**, p.
 21]

- In short, Libertarian Muncipalism _"depends upon libertarian leftists running candidates at the local level, calling for the division of municipalities into wards, where popular assemblies can be created that bring people into full and direct participation in political life . . . municipalities would [then]
+In short, Libertarian Municipalism _"depends upon libertarian leftists running candidates at the local level, calling for the division of municipalities into wards, where popular assemblies can be created that bring people into full and direct participation in political life . . . municipalities would [then]